enesdemirag/programming-exercises/README.md

-# python-exercises
+### Python Questions and Answers about Interesting Topics

-Python Questions and Answers about Interesting Topics
+I'm trying to make informative and entertaining questions about topics that I like.